1. Po-ethic inquiry: a constantly overflowing cesspit

 4. Incubating performative practices

 “Create two rows facing each other.
 One person at a time walks through the corridor the rest of the group has formed.
 Two people will create a force against you.
 You will push through this force, with your own.
 As you move forward let your rage be vomited out of you.
 Tell the landscape about your anger.
-Let it move beyond you and be held by the body of a wider metabolism.
-Leave it there. ”
+Release it.
+Let it move beyond you and be held and composted by the body of a wider metabolism.”

 Photo Gallery: Performance-pedagogy practices facilitated by Dani d’Emilia and other exercises at Gorca Earthcare Summer Program